cheungdaven/old-home-page/_posts/2017-3-13-Papers:-Deep Learning for Recommender System.md

 * Music Playlist Continuation by Learning from Hand-Curated Examples and Song Features: Alleviating the Cold-Start Problem for Rare and Out-of-Set Songs, DLRS 2017
 * Proceedings of the 2nd Workshop on Deep Learning for Recommender Systems
 * On Sampling Strategies for Neural Network-based Collaborative Filtering
+* 3D Convolutional Networks for Session-based Recommendation with Content Features